FredHutch/aws-batch-at-hutch-docs/index.md

   your HutchNet ID. .
 The first character must be alphanumeric, and up to 128 letters (uppercase and lowercase), numbers, hyphens, and underscores are allowed.
 * `jobQueue` - the name of the job queue to submit to (which has the same name as the compute environment that will be used).
-   In most cases, you can use the `medium` queue.
+   In most cases, you can use the `mixed` queue.
 * `jobDefinition` The name and version of the job definition to use.
    This will be a string followed by a colon and version number, for
    example: `myJobDef:7`.
 You can see all job definitions with